econsystems/opencv/README.md

 ## Y8GrabberFilter

-* This Y8GrabberFilter, Introduced by e-con systems which can be supported for Y8 Format.
-* With this Y8GrabberFilter you can grab the Y8 frame and from the output node you can get the converted frame to YUY2 Format.
+* The Y8GrabberFilter Transform Filter is to grab the Y8 Frames as SampleGrabber.
+The SampleGrabber Input Pin does not accept the Y8 Format.

 ## PythonScript